 Video is booming.
-From 2018 on, more than 79 percent of all traffic is video.
+From 2022 on, more than 82 percent of all online traffic will be video.
 No wonder organisations are looking for ways to integrate video into their content and marketing strategy.
 Nowadays, marketing needs to work with video.
 However, what platform are you going to use for your video content?

 When talking about video platforms, three of them are often compared: YouTube, Vimeo and Facebook.
 All three should be part of your social media strategy, as they can increase your brand awareness.
 However, because of the large quantity of videos, your video tends to get lost.
 Also, viewers get easily distracted by other videos and ads from your competition.

 It might not be the most “sexy” subject, but it is one of the most important ones.
-Most OVPs offer their own analytics module.
-Google Analytics shows the video completion rate, but it does not show you where viewers drop off.
+Most online video platforms offer their own analytics module.
+For example, Google Analytics shows the video completion rate, but it doesn't show you where viewers drop off.

 The drop-off percentage is an interesting statistic.
-For example, 10% of your viewers watch the video to the very end.
-You notice most viewers drop off at 20 seconds.
-This can be a sign that you need to change your introduction.
+For example, 10% of your viewers watch the video to the very end, but you notice most viewers drop off at 20 seconds.
+This can be a sign that you need to change the video introduction.
 These kinds of metrics allow you to keep optimising, so you can reach higher conversion rates.

-Next to the standard options, some OVPs allow you to export custom reports.
-This way, you can get data that is relevant to you and your CRM-system.
-Data is never relevant for the system itself, but for the users of the system, So, this way you can get data within our system, but it can also be connected with an external CRM-system.
+Next to the standard options, some platforms allow you to export custom reports.
+This way, you can get data that is relevant to you and is compatible with your own CRM system.

 Interactive video increases viewer engagement and the conversion rate.
-There are multiple OVPs to choose from, but the level of interactivity they offer differs per platform.
-Some offer the basic option of adding a link to a video, while other platforms allow you to create entire branched videos.
+There are multiple video platforms to choose from, but the level of interactivity they offer differs per platform.
+Some offer the basic option of adding a link to a video, while others allow you to create entire branched videos.

 Before considering interactive video, you need to take into account whether people will watch it on mobile devices.
 Not all platforms offer interactivity suitable for mobile devices, which can cause problems.

 If you use interactive video to answer frequently asked questions, you want people to be able to watch it anywhere and anytime.
 So, mobile functionality for all devices is desirable, even iPhone.
 Some platforms don't support interactivity for iOS.
-If your target audience is quite young, you want your interactive video to function on every device.
 Consider what the objective for your video is and where you want to reach your viewers.
 Now and in the future.

 3. Customisable player